Reporters who broke Harvey Weinstein story to speak at Benaroya Hall

 “The main emotion Megan and I felt was an enormous responsibility,” Kantor said.
 “Can you imagine if we failed to get the story or reported something wrong?
 I feel like we were performing several surgeries at once, and then after the story broke and we saw the global reaction, there were so many more stories.”

-Their partnership, she said, symbolizes what women can accomplish when they work together.
-And while they mastered a unified pitch to sources, they also used the same skills that reporters use every day: “Most of it was showing up and knocking on doors and calling a ton of former employees and asking the right questions.”

-The book is called “She Said” because it not only tells the story of what happened to Weinstein’s accusers, but why they came forward.
+The book is called “She Said” because it tells not only the story of what happened to Weinstein’s accusers, but why they came forward.

-“It was the result of a decisions by a very brave group of women who had lots of reasons not to tell their stories,” Kantor said.
+“It was the result of decisions by a very brave group of women who had lots of reasons not to tell their stories,” Kantor said.
 “But they spoke out.
 And that has changed things for the rest of us.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.